 The Short-Run Effects of Congestion Pricing in New York City

 Starting in January 2025, New York City became the first city in the United States to introduce a fee for vehicles entering its central business district (CBD).
 Using Google Maps Traffic Trends, we show that the policy increased speeds in the CBD, had spillovers onto non-CBD roads, and reduced estimated vehicle emissions throughout the metro area.
-Relative to a set of control cities, average traffic speeds in NYC's CBD increased by 15% following the introduction of congestion pricing, with larger effects during the most congested hours.
-Roads commonly traversed on routes to the CBD before the policy have also seen an increase in speeds and a decrease in vehicle emissions.
+Relative to a set of control cities, average traffic speeds in NYC’s CBD increased by 15% following the introduction of congestion pricing, with larger effects during the most congested hours.
+Roads commonly traversed on routes to the CBD before the policy have also seen an increase in speeds and a decrease in estimated vehicle CO₂ emission rates.
 Overall, these speed changes reduced realized travel times on trips to and within the CBD by approximately 8%.
-Across neighborhoods, the increase in speed and decrease in estimated emissions are greatest in neighborhoods closer to the CBD, with no significant difference between neighborhoods with different income levels.
+The increase in speed is greatest in neighborhoods closer to the CBD, with no significant difference between neighborhoods with different income levels.